We work with partners toward sustainable soy production.

 We are also a founding member of the Soft Commodities Forum, a global platform for leading soft commodities companies to collaborate on common sustainability challenges, convened by the World Business Council for Sustainable Development (WBCSD).
 As members of this group, we are committed to transparent reporting on soy origination in Brazil and the Cerrado.

 LDC is a member of the Tropical Forest Alliance, and active in finding sector-level solutions to reducing deforestation in agri-supply chains.
-This commitment is further exemplified by LDC secondment of a part-time resource for this mission.

 In Paraguay, we are collaborating with CAPPRO (Paraguayan Chamber of Oilseeds Processors) and the UNDP (United Nations Development Program) to expand the use of soy certification in cooperatives where smallholder farmers sell their beans.